openmhealth/shimmer/README.md

 The data produced by a third-party API belongs to some user account registered on the third-party system.
 To allow a shim to read that data, you'll need to initiate an authorization process that lets the holder of that user account grant the shim access to their data.

-### Authorizing access to a third-party user account from the console
+### Authorize access to a third-party user account from the console

 To initiate the authorization process from the console,